 name: my-consent-store

-The dataset property references the parent healthcare dataset using its full resource path.
-The name property sets the consent store identifier within that dataset.
-The store provides a namespace for organizing consent records and their documentation.
+The dataset property identifies the parent healthcare dataset using the format projects/{project}/locations/{location}/datasets/{dataset}.
+The name property sets the consent store identifier.
+The store provides a container for consent records; actual consent creation happens through separate API operations.

 Configure consent expiration and update behavior